bonds/bonds.github.io/content/posts/recipes/chocolate-chip-ice-cream.md

 7-14 minutes, 180 F.
 Remove from heat and let cool until no longer steaming, 10-20 minutes.
+Remove the vanilla beans and throw them away.
-Cover with plastic wrap.
+Cover the mixture with plastic wrap.
 Refridgerate overnight.

 Turn on ice cream maker and wait until its cold.
-Take ice cream out of refridgerator and stir together.
+Take mixture out of refridgerator and stir to get an even texture.
-Pour half of the ice cream into the ice cream maker, returning the rest to the refridgerator.
+Pour half of the mixture into the ice cream maker, returning the rest to the refridgerator.
 While ice cream is churning, add chocolate and oil to a tiny pot.
 Melt chocolate over very low heat, stirring occassionally.
 Remove the chocolate from the heat once it's fully melted.
-Once the ice cream resembles thick soft-serve ice cream, 15-25 minutes, slowly dribble half the chocolate over it while it churns.
+Once the mixture resembles thick soft-serve ice cream, 15-25 minutes, slowly dribble half the chocolate over it while it churns.
 Wait 5 more minutes, then tranfer to the freezer.
 Freeze overnight and then serve.

-Clean the ice cream maker then repeat the churning steps with the remaining ice cream mixture that was in the refridgerator.
+Clean the ice cream maker then repeat the churning steps with the remaining mixture from the refridgerator.